Sports magazine: History

 Sports journalism started covering sporting events in the United States in the 1800s in newspaper and magazine format.
 The Sporting News being the oldest, and was first published March 17, 1886.
-Sports Illustrated (SI) originated in 1954, originally lead by Henry Luce and later André Laguerre, is one of the leading sports magazines in the United States.
+Sports Illustrated (SI) originated in 1954, originally led by Henry Luce and later André Laguerre, is one of the leading sports magazines in the United States.
 SI allowed "people to read more about what they had seen on television or read about in the newspaper".